top of page

 150 km/h to Finding Myself

-From G-forces to anti-gravity — a day on the racetrack, my own little F1 movie.
-Yesterday was an extraordinary day in my life.
-It was a Sunday unlike any other—adrenaline-fuelled and dopamine-laced, pure ecstasy on four wheels.
-I suspect I will soon need another fix.
-Before you come blazing at me with guns drawn, rest assured I am talking about my day out on the tracks—encouraged by my twelve-year-old son and by the one constant in the many variables I am continually trying t
+From G-forces to Anti-gravity — My Own Little F1 Movie A Day Like No Other Yesterday was extraordinary.
+A Sunday unlike any other—adrenaline-fueled, dopamine-laced, pure ecstasy on four wheels.
+I suspect I’ll soon need another fix.
+But before you come blazing at me with guns drawn, let me clarify: I’m talking about my day on the racetrack.
+Encouraged by my twelve-year-old son and my husband, the one constant in my ever-changing life.
+The Journey Begins It was a cold, wintry d

 sanjanakrish